robinborth/Sketch2Shape/README.md

 ### Latent Traversal

-In order to visualize the DeepSDF latent space you can traverse between latent codes from the trainnig set or the mean latent code gathered during training.
+In order to visualize the DeepSDF latent space you can traverse between latent codes from the training set or the mean latent code gathered during training.
 The most basic setting is to interpolate from the mean to the target latent code you can do.

 ```bash
 python scripts/traverse_latent.py data=shapenet_chair_16 ckpt_path=/path/to/deepsdf.ckpt model.prior_idx_end=0